apcountryman/picolibrary/docs/testing-automated.md

 The location of the automated tests for a particular library feature can be found in the documentation for the feature.
 Not all library features have automated tests.

+## Test Coverage
+To generate an automated testing coverage report, build the `picolibrary-automated-testing-coverage` target.
+The automated testing coverage report can then be found in the build directory's `picolibrary-automated-testing-coverage-report` subdirectory.
+The reported coverage will be misleadingly high due to picolibrary's heavy use of templates that are not explicitly instantiated.

 ## Utilities